 - Apostilles are used to validate documents from other countries to be used in Colombia.

 - Delivery services may be needed for your visa application to deliver documents needed for your visa application.

-In addition, if you are not using a visa agency, add in the costs for a trip to Bogotá to get the visa stamped in your passport.
-Also, there is a charge of 196,000 pesos for a cedula that is required after you receive your visa.
+- There is a charge of 246,000 pesos for a cedula that is required after you receive your visa.
 We have a separate guide to obtaining a cedula.